sarzorwyn/tp/docs/UserGuide.md

 2. Transfer the `/History.txt`,`/LogFile.txt` and `/TrackingList.txt` to the target computer's main CYC folder.
 3. Start CYC and it will automatically load the data.

+**Q**: What does `Clear` command clears exactly?

+**A**: `Clear` command only clears the visitors that are checked in.
+However, it does not clear the person log.
+Which means if you had checked in a person with name: John, Id: 123A.
+After executing `clear` command, CYC will not allow you to check in another person with name: James, Id: 123A as CYC will detect that the Id is a duplicate despite its two different people.

 ## Command Summary

 Action | Format | Examples